 - 1 Unbaked Pie Shell 9-inch

-- 1 ¾ cups Pumpkin canned
+- 1 ¾ cups Pumpkin 15 ounce can

-- 12 ounces Evaporated milk
+- 12 ounces Evaporated milk 1 can

 - 3 Eggs

-- 1 Zest from one orange
+- 1 Orange Zest only.

 - ½ cup Granulated Sugar